-In previous sections, we focused on the EIB/BNP longevity bond and used the information contained in the offer price to make inferences about the market price of risk.
-We concluded that this particular bond had a negative risk premium: that is, holders of the bond were being asked to pay a premium in order to reduce their exposure to longevity risk.35
+In Sections 5 to 7 we focused on the EIB/BNP longevity bond and used the information contained in the offer price to make inferences about the market price of risk.
+We concluded that this particular bond had a negative risk premium: that is, holders of the bond were being asked to pay a premium in order to reduce their exposure to longevity risk.

-Now consider a bond that allows life insurers to hedge their exposure to short-term catastrophic mortality risk in their term-insurance portfolios (for example, the Swiss Re mortality bond issued in 200336).
+Now consider a bond that allows life insurers to hedge their exposure to shortterm catastrophic mortality risk in their term-insurance portfolios (for example, the Swiss Re mortality bond issued in 2003).
 One might argue that life insurers will be prepared to pay a premium to reduce their exposure to the risk of high mortality rates.
 Indeed this is the case with the Swiss Re mortality bond (see, for example, Beelders and Colarossi, 2004).
-The problem is that this suggests that the market prices of risk in our model should take the opposite sign to those estimated in the section titled "Example: the EIB/BNP Longevity Bond."
+The problem is that this suggests that the market prices of risk in our model should take the opposite sign to those estimated in Section 5.2.